-As a result, the total shareholding of Pelsart Kasongan Pty Ltd in PT Kasongan Bumi Kencana decreased from 45% to 9% after the divestment and PT Kasongan Bumi Kencana ceased to be an associate of the group.
+As a result, the total shareholding of Pelsart Kasongan Pty Ltd in PT Kasongan Bumi Kencana decreased from 45% to 9% after the divestment and PT Kasongan Bumi Kencana ceased to be an associate of the Group.
+The investment has been reclassified to investment in other financial asset.